signalfx/signalfx-ruby/README.md

 ingest APIs.
 It is meant to provide a base for communicating with SignalFx APIs that can be easily leveraged by scripts and applications to interact with SignalFx or report metric and event data to SignalFx.
+You will need a SignalFx account and an access token to use them.

 This library supports Ruby versions 2.2.x and above.